robinschuere/react-startup/README.md

 - run the electron-dev command simultaneously with the npm start command for development purposes
 - run the electron-win-dev command for the above but on windows.

 And done.
-You should now be able to run an electron app.
+You should now be able to run both electron app as webApp.

 ## Step 12: Create a package installer for different platforms